 All replacement housing will be provided within three years of the commencement of the demolition or rehabilitation relating to conversion.
 This includes any property obtained through a public undertaking.

 Before obligating or expending funds that will directly result in such demolition or conversion, the entity will make public and submit to the HUD Field Office the following information in writing.

-- A description of the proposed assisted activity; - The general location on a map and approximate number of dwelling units by size (number of bedrooms) that will be demolished or converted to a use other than for low/moderate income dwelling units as a direct result of the assisted activity; - A time schedule for the commencement and completion of the demolition or conversion; - The general location on a map and approximate number of dwelling units by size (number of bedrooms) that will be provided as replacement dwelling units; - The source of funding and a time schedule for the provision of replacement dwelling units;
+- A description of the proposed assisted activity; - The general location on a map and approximate number of dwelling units by size (number of bedrooms) that will be demolished or converted to a use other than for low/moderate income dwelling units as a direct result of the assisted activity; - A time schedule for the commencement and completion of the demolition or conversion; - The general location on a map and approximate number of dwelling units by size (number of bedrooms) that will be provided as replacement dwelling units; - The source of funding and a time schedule for the provision of replacement dwelling units: and - The basis for concluding that each replacement dwelling unit will remain a low/moderate income dwelling unit for at least 10 years from the date of initial occupancy (i.e.: Deed of Trust, Deed Restriction, etc.).